CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Minimality

 \section{Minimality}

 Better, this section should be called `minimalities'.
 In fact, already in the one-parameter case there are several notions of minimality, which in the end turn out to be equivalent.
-Once we leave the one-parameter case we no longer have this luxury.

-Rather than saying what \bf{is} minimal, it is somehow easier to imagine situations that are agreeably \bf{not} minimal.
+Once we leave the one-parameter case we no longer have this luxury. {minimal!dilation|see {dilation, weak}} Rather than saying what \bf{is} minimal, it is somehow easier to imagine situations that are agreeably \bf{not} minimal.
 Is the algebra $\cA$ too big (in the sense that we can easily pass to a smaller one)?
 Is the unit of $\cA$ too big (in the sense that we can compress the dilation with a projection, becoming the new unit)?
 Can we obtain minimality from non-minimality in this sense?
 In other words, if a dilation is, for some obvious reason, not minimal, can we pass to a dilation that is not non-minimal (at least not for the same reason)?
 If there exists a dilation that is (in what sense ever) minimal, is this dilation unique?

 It is noteworthy that already in the one-parameter case, guaranteeing the possibility to \it{minimalize} a given dilation is limited to strong dilations.
 (Example \ref{EXBexSEC}\ref{BexSSEC} gives us a dilation that is not minimal and cannot be minimalized (by compression) further.)
 And in the two-parameter case it is well-known that the minimal dilation need not be unique.
 (We present some examples below, see \ref{minnuniex}.)
 It is remarkable, that the most common notion of minimality in the one-parameter case involves the condition to be, in our terminology, a \it{full} dilation.
 It is one of our biggest open questions, whether or not existence of a dilation implies existence of a full dilation.
 (If yes, then a Markov semigroup that admits a dilation, also admits a module dilation and, therefore, the GNS-subproduct system embeds into a product system.
 We, then, had the latter embedding property as an \it{iff}-criterion for existence of dilations for a Markov semigroup over the opposite of an Ore monoid.)